-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2020
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021

-The Trustees present their Annual Report together with the financial statements and Auditor's Report of Larwood Academy Trust (The Trust or the Charitable Company) for the year ended 31 August 2020.
+The Trustees present their Annual Report together with the financial statements and Auditor's Report of Larwood Academy Trust (The Trust or the Charitable Company) for the year ended 31 August 2021.
 The Annual Report serves the purposes of both a Trustees' Report, and a Directors' Report under company law.

-The Trust operates as a two school Multi-academy Trust, comprising a special needs Primary Academy and a special needs recently converted Secondary Academy.
-Larwood School serves a catchment area in Stevenage, East and North Hertfordshire, with the capacity for 86 primary age pupils.
-Brandles School is based in Baldock, serving the same catchment area in Hertfordshire, with a capacity for 60 secondary age pupils.
-Both Academies have the maximum pupils on roll currently at the time of this annual report.
+The Trust operates as a two school Multi-Academy Trust, comprising a special needs Primary Academy and a special needs Secondary Academy.
+Larwood School serves a catchment area in Stevenage, East and North Hertfordshire, with the capacity for 90 primary age pupils.
+Brandles School is based in Baldock, serving the same catchment area in Hertfordshire, with a capacity for 70 secondary age pupils.
+Both Academies have recently completed capital projects to increase pupil numbers during 21/22 and 22/23.